dakotahp/giftwrap/README.md

 - NPM (If you have Node.js, you should already have/want this.)
 - ffmpeg
 - libx264
-- Coffeescript (This can be avoided by converting the app CS to JS yourself.)
+- Coffeescript (This can be avoided by running `node application.js`)

 # Installation

 Make sure you have all the dependencies and run the app with `coffee application.coffee`

+# Usage

+`coffee application.coffee`

+If you don't want to install CoffeeScript, run the JS instead:

+`node application.js`

 # How It Works